Update to v25.06

 Upgrading Mounted Custom Settings

-If custom settings files for Postgres (postgresql.conf
+If custom settings files for Postgres (postgresql.conf) or Nginx (nginx.conf)

 are mounted into containers, these files must be upgraded for use with new images.